MLS1996/IBM-Data-Analyst-Capstone-project/README.md

 # Presentation of findings

-Key findings were shared in a Powerpoint presentation
+Key findings were shared in a Powerpoint presentation.